 BDSwiss is considered average-risk, with an overall Trust Score of 83 out of 99.
 BDSwiss is not publicly traded and does not operate a bank.
-BDSwiss is authorized by one tier-1 regulator (high trust), one tier-2 regulator (average trust), and one tier-3 regulator (low trust).
-BDSwiss is authorised by the following tier-1 regulator: the Financial Conduct Authority (FCA).
+BDSwiss is authorized by one tier-2 regulator (average trust) and one tier-3 regulator (low trust).
 Learn more about Trust Score.

 |Publicly Traded (Listed)||No|